planship/planship-react/README.md

 ## Planship context provider

-The Planship context provider is designed to be initialized at the very top of your layout where the Planship customer ID might not be known (E.g. outside of your authed layout).
+The `Planship` context provider is designed to be initialized at the very top of your layout where the Planship customer ID might not be known (E.g. outside of your authed layout).

-With `@planship/react` installed, initialize the Planship context provider, and wrap your components with it.
+With `@planship/react` added to your project, initialize `PlanshipProvider` using the `withPlanshipProvider` function, and wrap your components with it.

 ```js
 import { withPlanshipProvider } from '@planship/react'